vedantfunde/image-retrieval/README.md

 - Image retrieval can be done by:
   - An image whose similar images you want to retrieve.

-**Note:** The model performs well when text and images are semantically similar to the images in the dataset.
+**Note:** The model performs well when images are similar to the images in the dataset.

 ## Demo Video
 [Content Based Image Retrieval](#)